Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Please refer to the file [user stories](assets/docs/user_stories.pdf) when reading the user story statements.
 (The website must answer the users' needs and the answers can be found at the location in brackets.)
 As a tennis club, we would like to:-
-1. Attract plenty of new members so that we have strong finances and can cover the cost of our new courts (see Home and Gallery pages).
+1. Attract plenty of new members so that we have strong finances and can cover the cost of our new courts (see Home-invitation statement and
+Gallery pages, and also sign up forms in Events and Junior pages).
 2. Retain current members so that we have long term supporters of the club contributing time, and money through membership fees
-(see Events and Juniors pages).
+(see Events and Juniors pages, particularly practice times and social events dropdown buttons).
 3. See our new facilities fully utilised so that our investment (new courts) is even more worthwhile.
 4. Improve the standard of play so that the club's reputation is enhanced and the club is more attractive to members and non-members
 (see Events and Juniors pages list of weekly practices plus coaching link).